Have you ever wondered, “How can I reduce my electric bill?” or “How can I save more energy?” You’re not alone!

 Heating and Cooling

-- Turn the thermostat down in winter and up in summer.
+- Turn the thermostat down during winter and up during summer.

 - Open curtains or shades on the south and west sides of your house on sunny days during cold weather.